 On average over the current and prior quarter, the Firm's reported inflows exceeded 75% of the reported outflows.
-This caused inflow amounts used in the current and prior quarter LCR calculation to be capped at 75% of cash outflows, as the rule is designed to ensure that reporting entities hold a minimum HQLA of at least 25% of total cash outflows.
+This caused inflow amounts used in the current and prior quarter LCR calculation

 Cash inflows come primarily from the maturity of HQLA bonds (zero weight), dividends from seed and co-investments (100% weight), interest from cash accounts and HQLA (100% weight), maturing bank CDs (100% weight), and the collection of fee receivables (zero weight).